NLeSC/nlesc-serverless-boilerplate/docs/log.md

 Create cloud formation file `amplify/backend/batch/task/template.json` using https://aws.amazon.com/cloudformation/getting-started/ as a guide and https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-batch-computeenvironment.html as a reference for the different resources.

-Batch job settings you might want to change in `amplify/backend/batch/task/template.json:Resources:ComputeEnvironment:ComputeResources`:
+Batch job settings you might want to change in `amplify/backend/batch/task/template.json`:
-* InstanceTypes, defaults to optimal, but can be changed to for example only run `p2.family` instances to get only gpu vms.
+* Resources:ComputeEnvironment:ComputeResources:InstanceTypes, defaults to optimal, but can be changed to for example only run `p2.family` instances to get only gpu vms.
-* Desired number of vcpus (DesiredvCpus), defaults to 0 which means no vm will be kept running when queue is empty.
+* Desired number of vcpus (Resources:ComputeEnvironment:ComputeResources:DesiredvCpus), defaults to 0 which means no vm will be kept running when queue is empty.
-In `amplify/backend/batch/task/parameters.json`:
+* change Resources:BatchJobPolicy resource to give the Docker container access to other AWS resources In `amplify/backend/batch/task/parameters.json`:
-* Docker image name
+* taskImageName, Docker image name
 * security group, goto [EC2 console](https://eu-central-1.console.aws.amazon.com/ec2/v2/home?region=eu-central-1#SecurityGroups:sort=groupId) to find your security group (adjust url to your region)
 * subnets, goto [VPC console](https://eu-central-1.console.aws.amazon.com/vpc/home#subnets:sort=SubnetId) to find your subnets (adjust url to your region)
+* taskMemory, memory in Mb for container
+* taskVcpus, number of vCpus for container

 TODO decide should cf create or hardcode for batch job: